 The location and dimension models $M_{loc}$ and $M_{dim}$ are conditioned on tokens generated so far, for example the factorization for $\{y_i\}$ is

-Hence, each model is conditioned on the output of the previous models.
+Each model is conditioned on the output of the previous models.
 The category model is conditioned on all previous objects.
 The orientation model is conditioned on the category of the current object, as well as all other properties of all previous objects and so on.

-We find empirically that conditioning on the object dimensions does not improve performance, hence none of models, except the dimension model, take the dimension sequence as input.
+We find empirically that a single transformer with comparable model capacity is difficult to optimize, and tends to produce unrealistic scenes, since learning a sequence composed of different features is hard.
+Further, conditioning on the object dimensions does not improve performance, hence none of our models, except the dimension model, take the dimension sequence as input.
+Intuitively, a prior over object dimensions is learned and the model infers likely object dimensions of previous objects based on their categories and locations.

 Similarly, swapping the order of location and orientation models led to unrealistic object locations.
-Intuitively, learning locations is the hardest task of the 4 properties considered and the location model benefits from more inputs.
+Learning locations is the most difficult task of the 4 properties considered and the location model benefits from more inputs.

-\paragraph{Sequence Representation} Each model takes multiple sequences - category, location and orientation as input.
-Since the location $(x, y, z)$ and dimension $(l, w, h)$ of each object have three values each, the input sequences for the location and dimension models are obtained by concatenating tuples of $(x_{i}, y_{i}, z_{i})_{i}$ and $(l_{i}, w_{i}, h_{i})_{i}$.
+\paragraph{Sequence Representation} Each model takes multiple sequences as input.
+Since the location $(x, y, z)$ and dimension $(l, w, h)$ of each object are 3-dimensional, the input sequences for location and dimension are obtained by concatenating tuples of $(x_{i}, y_{i}, z_{i})_{i}$ and $(l_{i}, w_{i}, h_{i})_{i}$.
 Therefore, the other input sequences should be repeated 3 times.
 In order to condition on properties of the current object during training, the corresponding input sequence is shifted to the left by one token.
-For example, as shown in the Figure \ref{fig:sceneformer}, the category input sequence for the orientation model is shifted towards the left by one token, so that the orientation is generated conditioned on the category of the current object. \paragraph{Embedding} We use learned position and value embeddings \cite{child2019generating} of the input sequences for each model.
+For example, as shown in Fig.~\ref{fig:sceneformer}, the category input sequence for the orientation model is shifted towards the left by one token, so that the orientation is generated conditioned on the category of the current object.

+\paragraph{Embedding} We use learned position and value embeddings \cite{child2019generating} of the input sequences for each model.
 The position embedding indicates the position in the sequence the object belongs to.
 The value embedding indicates the token's value.
 For the location and dimension models, we add another embedding layer to indicate whether the token is an $x, y$ or $z$ coordinate for location sequence, and whether the token is $l, w$ or $h$ for the dimension sequence.
-Then we combine the embeddings of all sequences by adding these together.
+Then we combine the embeddings of all sequences by addition.